vtexdocs/dev-portal-content/docs/vtex-io/Reference/vtex-io-documentation-vtex-io-cli-installation-and-command-reference/vtex-io-documentation-vtex-io-cli-command-reference.md

 ### link

-Syncs the app in the current directory with the development workspace in use.
+Syncs the app in the current directory with the development workspace being used.

 #### Usage